sgago/thestudyguide/sysdesign/sysdesign.md

 ```

 #### Synchronous HTTP responses
-The server receives a request, does some processing, and returns the entire response immediately.
-This is typically appropriate when the response is under ~10 MB and can be processed by the server relatively quickly, say in under ~60 seconds.
-For example, getting a single product's details would typically be straightforward.
-Listing all products would also be suitable, but the client and server may have to perform paging to get the entire list.
+For synchronous operations, the server receives a request, does some processing, and returns the entire response as soon as possible.
+This is typically appropriate when the response is under ~10 MB and can be processed by the server relatively quickly.
+A quick response is typically under 60 seconds though even this might be considered slow for some endpoints.
+For example, getting a single product's details would typically be straightforward and should be fast.
+Listing all products would also be suitable, but the client and server may have to perform paging to get the entire list to keep a resonable response size and speed.

 #### Asynchronous HTTP responses
 Similar to synchronous, the server receives a request, initiates processing, but only returns partial or intermediate results.
 Clients will need to check back later to determine when processing is completed and where to get the results.
 This is appropriate for long running processes greater than ~60s or those with greater than ~10MB of data may benefit from this.
 Clients may be able to poll the processing status or they could provide a postback for the server to call later.

 #### HTTP versions
+TODO: Author section about different HTTP versions that are out now.

 ### Messaging
-Messaging is an indirect form of communication where data are passed through a message broker.
-This nicely decouples the services.
+Messaging is an indirect form of communication where data are passed through a _message broker_.
+Similar to HTTP, this is a way of sending and receiving data but in an asynchronous way.
+Messaging decouples the services; it disconnects producers of messages from consumers.
 Messaging is typically suitable for processes that take a long time or require large amounts of data.

+TODO: An example JSON message.
+TODO: A consumer, broker, and producer diagram.

 Pub/Sub, ServiceBus, and RabbitMQ, are all examples of message queue providers.
-Like HTTP requests, messages typically have header and body data as well as a unique message ID.
-Also, messages can be stored in JSON, protobuf, and so on.
-Some brokers even provide support for native objects like Azure.
-Messages are typically only removed from the broker once the consumer - the service that actually receives and uses the message -  successfully processes the message.
+Like HTTP requests, messages typically have header and body data as well as a unique message IDs.
+Messages themselves can be stored in JSON, protobuf, and other formats.
+Some message brokers even provide support for native objects.
+Azure Service Bus provides direct support for serializable C# objects.
+Messages are typically only removed from the broker once the consumer - the service that actually receives and uses the message - successfully reads and processes the message.
+If the consumer fails, the message will be tried again.

 However, unlike request-response via HTTP transactions, message queues are inherently asynchronous.
 Furthermore, messages can be queued within the broker even if the message consumers are down.

 Consumers can choose to process multiple messages at a time, a.k.a. batch processing or message batches.
 This increases processing latency of individual messages but does improve the applications throughput.
 This extra latency is typically an acceptable tradeoff and should be considered.

-Message queues are not a silver bullet and there are many issues to consider:
+Message queues are not a silver bullet.
+There are many issues and tradeoffs to consider:
 - The broker adds additional latency through additional the queue itself and more communication.
 - There is a dependency on the broker itself.
 It it goes down, so does your system.
+- Message brokers are not free.
+It costs money to store and transmit messages in a way.
 - Not all message queues are durable.
 Non-durable queues will lose all messages if the broker crashes.
 - This is a form of sequential consistency.
 Consumers lag producers.
 - There are similar problems to the IP protocol.
 Messages can be missed, dropped, duplicated, and arrive out of order.
 Note that some brokers provide message de-duplication.